Rahulxz/Case-Studies-Guesstimates-for-Entertainment-Industries/README.md

-**The attached document comprises of all the detailed and structured answers to all the below case study question.**
+**The attached document comprises of detailed and structured answers to all the below case study question.**

 **Case Studies & Guesstimates for Entertainment Industries**